 We have neighbourhood groups of varying size across the Bellingen Shire and surrounding areas.
 Each group has one or more volunteer coordinators.

-The NCN has a small secretariat to support the organisation of groups, link groups to the resources that they need and disseminate reliable information from trusted sources.
+The NCN has a small Hub Team to support the organisation of groups, link groups to the resources that they need and disseminate reliable information from trusted sources.

 What we don't do